 Both components are trained jointly and end-to-end to enable efficient viewpoint adaptation.

 Our contributions are as follows: \textbf{1)} We introduce V$^2$-VLNCE, a new evaluation setting that incorporates both camera height and viewing angle variations to simulate diverse camera viewpoints.
-This setting enables a more realistic and systematic analysis of viewpoint robustness. \textbf{2)} We propose VIL, a strategy trained with diverse viewpoints using a contrastive learning objective and a teacher-student framework. \textbf{3)} We then conduct extensive experiments showing that VIL outperforms existing baselines in the V$^2$-VLNCE setting. \textbf{4)} We further evaluate VIL on the standard VLNCE setting.
-We find that despite being trained for varied viewpoints, VIL also improves performance on the original setting.
-This result suggests that improving generalization to diverse viewpoints does not harm performance under the original setting, and shows that VIL can serve as a plug-and-play post-training method to improve existing policies.
+This setting enables a more realistic and systematic analysis of viewpoint robustness. \textbf{2)} We propose VIL, a strategy trained with diverse viewpoints using a contrastive learning objective and a teacher-student framework. \textbf{3)} We conduct extensive experiments in simulation, showing that VIL outperforms existing baselines in the V$^2$-VLNCE setting. \textbf{4)} We further evaluate VIL under simulated camera placements derived from real robot configurations, confirming robustness across practical embodiment settings.